How to calculate staff commission using Timely reports

 - Walk-in Service sales.

 Any Discounts that the staff member has applied will be deducted from the Total figure.
 If you have a straight forward commission calculation, like x% of all sales, then this is a great figure to use:

-If you have more specific requirements, like different commission percentages for different services/products, or you base your commission on Net profit, then you can use our Appointment sales and Product sales reports to drill down further.
+If you have more specific requirements, like different commission percentages for different services/products, or you base your commission on Net profit, then you can use our Service sales and Product sales reports to drill down further.

 The Product sales report will list all of the products sold within a certain date range.
 You can see both the Gross value of sales, as well as the Net profit (i.e. less Cost price):

 Note: The Service sales and Product sales reports won't take into account any discounts applied to invoices.

 This report will show you an itemised list of all items that have been invoiced during a specific period.
 This is a great report to use if you would like to see what specific bookings/items have been included in the Sales report for that date range.

 This report is a great option if you only pay staff based on the income actually received by the business.

 You might have noticed a different staff selector on this report, which is the Processed by field.